Chadni-Islam/cybersecproject1/readme.md

-A Scraper - Parser for AlienVault Blog Pages
+A Scraper/Parser for AlienVault Blog Pages

 Aims to extract the following information:
  - Title of the threat/malware